 Want to keep current with my speaking engagements?
 Check out my FB page, https://www.facebook.com/dianelr/, I try to post upcoming talks there.

 Researching since 1987; professional since 2004.
 Experience with U.S. (coast-to-coast though with a southern focus), African American, UK, Finland, Canada, Galicia/Poland, late 19th - early 20th century emigrants, and more research.

-Speciality is geographically scattered families or families that stepped foot in North Carolina (whether a few years, a generation or for decades).
+Specialty is geographically scattered families or families that stepped foot in North Carolina (whether a few years, a generation, or for decades).
 Based in Raleigh -- lexus of North Carolina and home to the State Archives of North Carolina (my "office away from home!").
-Please check www.mosaicrpm.com for current information about my research experience, lectures, publications and qualifications.
+Please check www.mosaicrpm.com for current information about my research experience, lectures, publications, and qualifications.

 Experienced with compiling evidence/proof for lineage applications whether First Families of North Carolina, Society of Cincinnati, Colonial Dames, DAR/SAR, and others.
 In parallel will also fill out any appropriate paperwork including the application.

 Provides services as Researcher, Author, and Speaker [webinar & in-person] -- on Southern, African American, Migration, Tips/Tricks/Techniques, and more!